xstpl/go-training/README.md

 # go-training

-Simple programs to develop security tools using Golang.
+Simple programs to show how to develop security tools using Golang.